You can go for lacquer or varnish if you want a glossy sheen on your wood. But, what’s the difference between them?

 - The finish is used for its durability.

-- Varnish can be applied over finished wood.
+- Over finished wood.

 It has a thin flow, which makes it easy to spray (or thin the solvent).
 You can repair lacquer damages by sanding and spraying another coat.